cloudfoundry-samples/cloudfoundry-android/README.md

 This is an Android application that allows you to monitor and control any CloudFoundry compatible Cloud.

+##Using the Application
+Please make sure to read this short app documentation [here](https://github.com/cloudfoundry-samples/cloudfoundry-android/wiki), as it contains important usage guidelines.

 ##Building

 This project uses some third party Android 'Library' projects and as such, needs special handling.